There’s a common, painful trend I’ve seen in marketing lately.

 Also, send an email survey to your customer list and interview your best customers to further your understanding.
 Record your sales calls and listen for specific language that prospects use when speaking about their goals, concerns, objections, and fears.

 Want to learn more about Target Personas and get a free copy of the template we use with our Ollo Metrics clients?
-Join our upcoming free webinar on Mar 18 @ 11:00 am PST.
+Watch the free recorded webinar.

 Step 2: Align With Your Customers’ Worldview